astroveny/aws-bootcamp-cruddur-2023/journal/week11.md

 ## 2.1 CICD Template

+- Before we create the termplate, we need to create a new **artifacts bucket**
+- Run the following to create the new bucket
+`aws s3api create-bucket --bucket <ArtifactsBucketName> --region us-east-1`
 - Create a new dir: `aws/cfn/cicd` as a base direcotry
 - Create a template.yaml file inside `aws/cfn/cicd`